 3. Put in the Time

 A new study published in the Journal of Social and Personal Relationships recently calculated that, on average, it takes about 50 hours of time with someone before you consider them a casual friend, 90 hours before you become real friends, and about 200 hours to become close friends.
 You have to put in the time.
 Working together doesn’t count, invite someone out of the office with you, whether it be for lunch or after work drinks, and that is when your clock truly begins.
 Logging these kinds of hours as an adult can be tough when you mix in kids and spouses, and that can be frustrating.
-But chances are there are people looking for connections just like you are, just keep trying.
+But chances are, there are people looking for connections just like you.

 4. The Importance of Shared Experiences

 Have you ever noticed that nobody talks to each other in an airport?
-Everyone sits quietly, listening to headphones right next to each other, then boards the plane in silence.
+Everyone sits quietly, listening to music on headphones right next to each other, then boards the plane in silence.
 The one middle aged man who tries to talk to people in line is usually seen as an odd bird, or the nicest person on the planet.
 However, the second the airline announces that the flight is delayed, people react to that shared experience by discussing, voicing their feelings, and sometimes laughing together for hours after the news.
 You can’t just exist in the same room as someone else, you have to have a shared experience!
 Find things to get involved in that get you up, active, and living life next to someone else.
-Hiking, taking an interactive class, going on a road trip, or joining a club can be great examples of this.
-You have easy days and hard days together, and that is when the bond begins to form.
+Hiking, taking an interactive class, going on a road trip, or joining a club are some great options to get you going.